diegomoore/cv/README.md

 ## Summary

-Highly versatile Polymath Technologist with a strong background in building products in digital agencies since the dawn of the 2001 dotcom era.
-As a self-taught expert with a passion for technology and aesthetics, I excel in designing and delivering polished user experiences (UX) and leveraging my creative spark to drive innovative solutions.
+A highly versatile Polymath Technologist with more than 24 years of experience delivering innovative digital products across agencies, startups, and enterprise environments.
+Able to bring a unique blend of technical depth, creative vision, and strategic thinking — shaping polished user experiences and scalable architectures across diverse technology stacks (.NET, LAMP, Java, MACH) and platforms (CMS, e-commerce, CRM, Mobile, IoT, Cloud Native).

-At 13, I began building and selling PCs at school.
-Over the past 24+ years, I've honed my skills across multiple technology stacks (.NET, LAMP, Java, MACH) and platforms (Enterprise CMS, e-commerce, CRM, Mobile, IoT, Cloud Native, etc.).
-My expertise extends to pre-sales, consulting, meticulous product road-maps, the vision through software architecture, and executing it all with strong team leadership.
+With a proven track record in pre-sales, consulting, and full product lifecycle delivery, I thrive in fast-paced, high-impact environments.
+I posses a leadership style that is both hands-on and collaborative, fostering high-performing teams and driving excellence in engineering practices.

 **Key Strengths:**